REAL Hunger – What Causes It and How To Tame It

 Whew!!
 That was a lot of info.
 Let’s Recap:

 If your goal is to lose weight, you want to keep your energy intake low while keeping yourself as comfortable as possible.
 This doesn’t mean that you’ll never get hungry.
-In fact, feeling hungry before you eat is a good sign that you’re not exceeding the energy intake necessary for weight loss.
+In fact, feeling hungry before you eat is a good sign that you’re using up your energy intake.
 Even feeling hungry for 30-60 minutes before a meal is absolutely fine.
 However, you don’t want to go much longer than that because it could lead to overeating or making poor food choices.

 To control your hunger to the greatest extent possible: